 You can have a long-standing health problem and still get insurance.
 No matter how good or bad your health might be, health plans must let you buy insurance.
 Plus, having a health problem won’t increase how much you pay for your insurance.

 You do not have to worry that your health coverage will run out.
 Your health plan cannot limit what it spends on your covered benefits each year or in your lifetime.
-You may already be getting this benefit.
-If you haven't yet, the day the limits end depends on the date of your insurance policy.
-Starting in 2014, though, the rule applies to everyone.

 More Affordable Health Plans

 You may be able to buy less expensive insurance through a Marketplace, also called an Exchange.
-Every state will have a Marketplace to help you sort out your coverage options and select a plan.
+Every state offers a Marketplace to help you sort out your coverage options and select a plan.
 This may help if you don’t have insurance now or if you have trouble paying for it.

 Find out more about the Marketplace in your state.